Dance

 Group Size Number of Dancers

-No group member may be more than 2 years older than the dance age group entered.
+No group member may be more than 2 years older than the dance age group entered, EXCEPT IN LOVE OF DANCE.

 Entries from Independent Dancers